hikikones/DABE/testbed/vm/README.md

 ## Usage

-Open a terminal and `cd` into the vagrant folder.
+Open a terminal and `cd` into this folder where the `Vagrantfile` is.
 To boot up the VM environment, run:

 ```
 vagrant up